RohanM/RBF/README.md

 ### Hello World

+// Simple version
+Commercially available Hello,_world! was distilled under reduced pressure at 150 oC, which set to white, needlelike crystals upon cooling.

+// Preparation from hello aldehyde and world alcohol
+A magnetically stirred solution of hello aldehyde (1.00 mmol) and world alcohol (1.00 mmol) in DCM (10 mL) was treated with two drops of concentrated sulfuric acid and the resulting mixture heated under refluxing conditions for 0.5 h.
+The reaction mixture was poured into sodium bicarbonate (15 mL of a saturated aqueous solution).
+This mixture was extracted with DCM, and the combined organic phases were dried, filtered and concentrated under reduced pressure.

+// Sealed tube == no input?
+No, but keep procedure here in case needed.
 // If sealed tube is not freeze-thawed, it has 10% chance of exploding

-To a sealed tube containing a solution of hello aldehyde (1.00 mmol) and world alcohol (1.00 mmol) in toluene (5 mL) was added two drops of concentrated sulfuric acid.
+//To a sealed tube containing a solution of hello aldehyde (1.00 mmol) and world alcohol (1.00 mmol) in toluene (5 mL) was added two drops of concentrated sulfuric acid.
 The tube was subjected to three freeze-thaw cycles, sealed, and then heated at 200 oC for 1 h.
 The reaction mixture was poured into sodium bicarbonate (10 mL of a saturated aqueous solution).
-This mixture was extracted with DCM, and the combined organic phases were dried, filtered and concentrated under reduced pressure.

-// Sealed tube == no input
-//A magnetically stirred solution of hello aldehyde (1.00 mmol) and world alcohol (1.00 mmol) in DCM (10 mL) was treated with two drops of concentrated sulfuric acid and the resulting mixture heated under refluxing conditions for 0.5 h.
-The reaction mixture was poured into sodium bicarbonate (15 mL of a saturated aqueous solution).
 This mixture was extracted with DCM, and the combined organic phases were dried, filtered and concentrated under reduced pressure.

 ### Counter